devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 5: Expand the backend so that new phonebook entries can be added.

 **Goal**: Include the functionality to add a new phonebook entry by making HTTP POST request.

+## Step 6: Implement error handling for creating new entries.

+**Goal**: Implement error handling for creating new entries.
+The request is not allowed to succeed, if: the name or number is missing, or the name already exists in the phonebook.